valterfc/Anthropomorphism/README.md

 # Anthropomorphism
-A complete toolbox for the quantification of anthropomorphism of artificial arms and hands.
+A toolbox for the quantification of anthropomorphism of artificial arms and hands.